LIVE LTL RATES

 Hours to days.

 Read the docs.
 Generate an API key.
-Send your first quote request.
-Build your integration against test mode.
-Switch to production.
+Send your first quote request — quote endpoints are free, so you can iterate end-to-end before pointing /freight/book at the card.
 Total calendar time: 1 to 3 days for most teams.

 Parcel API (ShipEngine/EasyPost)